eiffel-community/eiffel-intelligence/wiki/artifact-published-event-aggregation.md

         ]
     }

+## Updated aggregation
-Finally, after merging the content, the merged object looks like this:
+Finally, after merging the content, the aggregated object looks like this:

     {
         "fileInformation":[